 Explore the social, economic, and political effects of great power military deployments in lower-income and lower-middle-income states, building on previous research that has focused overwhelmingly on deployments in upper income states.

-Understand how elite and mass attitudes and interests affect security policy in host states and fshape the environment of great power competition.
+Understand how elite and mass attitudes and interests affect security policy in host states and shape the environment of great power competition.

 Current research treats great power competition as the province of states and their elite decision-makers.
 However, previous research demonstrates that the public has an important say in states’ security choices.
-How a great power’s military personnel behave within a host state can limit or broaden a that power’s operational environment, as host governments become more or less permissive.
+How a great power’s military personnel behave within a host state can limit or broaden that power’s operational environment, as host governments become more or less permissive.
 The four countries we chose vary in how much influence each major power has and allows our research design to use both observational and experimental questions to gauge how major power influence is conditional on existing public perceptions.
 Our data will enable scholars in international relations, political science, economics, psychology, and sociology to answer questions about how state behavior affects, and is affected by, mass attitudes and interests.

 Broader Impacts